KozielPiotr/work-schedules/README.md

 - schedules includes workers connected to chosen workplace;
 - editing existing schedules;
 - creating guidelines with info how many workers should be in work each day;
+- schowing changes between unaccepted and accepted versions of schedule
 - loading schedule from xlsx file;
 - exporting schedules to xlsx file;